top of page

 Post-Graduate Study

-• Advanced training in herbal medicine and formula design within East Asian Medicine
+• Advanced training in herbal medicine and custom formula design within East Asian Medicine

 • Electro-acupuncture and orthopedic approaches for chronic pain and nerve dysfunction